Rezajahani8x/BCI-Signal-Processing-EEG/README.md

 Classifier 3: Classifies the data between class 1 and class 2

 Each classifier is developed according to CSP filters which mapps the data which is a multi-channel observation in T samples to a feature vector.
 Furthermore, an LDA vector is calculated to separate the classes.

+For each subject butterworth filters with different parameters are applied to the data for enhancing the performance.